al-ptk/nosql-table/README.md

 - [ ] Rewrite the whole thing with Typescript and React-Table
 - [ ] Allow for instance naming (swap from array to object as storage mechanism)
 - [ ] Use some Tailwind UI framework to redo the styling, removing styled-components.
 (Maybe adding SASS+BEM?)

+# Some extra lessons

+- Redux state management, React rendering and why the website had jitters: Every time a component's state updates, the component and its children all rerender.
+Because I have state centralized, the whole page rerenders when add something like a tooltip, or add elements dynamically.
+  - I shouldn't be adding elements like this, but I can't simply access elements in the actual dom and append children.
+Use state is the best answer I have — currently.